notoon/docs/docs/seed/manual/jms/receiving.md

 ---

-To receive JMS messages, create a listener class which implements the `javax.jms.MessageListener` interface and is annotated with `@JMSMessageListner`.
+To receive JMS messages, create a listener class which implements the `javax.jms.MessageListener` interface and is annotated with `@JMSMessageListener`.
 This annotation takes the following parameters:

 * The `connection` parameter specifying the connection that will be used to receive the messages.
 * The `destinationType` parameter specifying what kind of destination the class will listen to (queue or topic).